trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/timetables.md

 When listing departures or arrivals, the API takes an area id.
 This id matches `stop_id` from GTFS Sverige 2 stops.txt, `area_id` in GTFS Sweden 3's areas.txt, and the ids used in the Resrobot APIs.
-Each area contains one or more stops, for example when both metro and busses stop at the same area.
+Each area contains one or more stops, for example when both metro and buses stop at the same area.
 How areas are divided in stops depends on how the local agencies structure their data.

 {{% note %}}